tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 ### II-C. Desktop CSS breakpoint

-- Here's the CSS media query and rules for a *tablet* browser (type this in!):
+- Here's the CSS media query and rules for a *large tablet* or desktop browser (type this in!):

 ![screenshot](_images/_technobabble/HW-technobabble-12.png)